sav-che/TL-2/Authors/Savi, Pietro {std. Pi. Savi}.md

-> [!cite] BHL link: this entry starts at [page 87](https://www.biodiversitylibrary.org/item/104077#page/101/mode/1up) of TL-2 Vol. V.
+> [!cite] BHL link: this entry starts at [page 87](https://www.biodiversitylibrary.org/page/33333226) of TL-2 Vol. V.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

-Savi, Pietro (1811-1871), Italian botanist; son of Gaetano Savi; professor of botany and director of the botanical garden of the University of Pisa 1842-1871. (*Pi.
-Savi*).
+Savi, Pietro (1811-1871), Italian botanist; son of Gaetano Savi; professor of botany and director of the botanical garden of the University of Pisa 1842-1871.
+**Abbreviated name**: *Pi.
+Savi*

 #### Herbarium and types